How to Trade Stocks

 - The stock market has over 6,000 stocks listed currently.
 That is far too many stocks to study so you need an simple way to screen down that huge list to just a few that you can study to determine if they are right for your trading style (position trading is best) and the risk of the trade, as well as other factors.
 The video will show you how to use a stock scan to screen down thousands of stocks to just a very select few.

 - Big blue-chip stocks DO NOT net the highest profit potential.
-Often times these stocks are exploited by the High Frequency Trader firms that front run people who do not have a proper education in trading.
+Oftentimes, these stocks are exploited by the High Frequency Trader firms (HFTs) that front-run people who do not have a proper education in trading.
 When you learn to read a Stock Chart, you will be able to see where the HFTs are trading and avoid them.
 You will also learn that the giant funds are the wisest investors and you can track them via stock charts and buy when they buy well ahead of the news about the stock.

 - The Stock Market is not a game.
 It is not a casino, there is no “house” trading against you.
 The Stock Market is the Business of Businesses and deserves respect.
 After all, those publicly traded companies are the firms employ most of the people in this country and other countries.
 The Stock Market is a place where people from all over the world come to buy and sell stocks, which are an asset, an ownership in a company.
 A person in Britain or Australia may be selling a stock that you decide to buy.
 The open cry market is an auction where buyers bid and sellers ask a certain price for a stock.
 Computers connect the two together and the order is processed.